gabeabeyie/Collocation_Attention/README.md

 ### BEYOND NEWS HEADLINES AND TFIDF: ENHANCING TEXT-BASED FORECASTING MODELS WITH VALIDATED COLLOCATIONS AND IMPROVED ATTENTION

 ### Overview
-This repository contains a forecasting project that utilizes various machine learning and econometric techniques to analyze economic data and generate forecasts.
+This repository contains the replication files for the project, Beyond news headlines and TFIDF: Enhancing text-based forecasting models with validated colocations and improved attention.
 The project includes Jupyter notebooks, datasets, and result files that demonstrate the forecasting methodology and findings.

 ### Repository Structure